London underground passengers to be able to make phone calls from next year

 Connectivity will first be trialed on the eastern half of the Jubilee line with the rest of the network joining by the mid-2020s, TfL said in a statement.

-The new system, which will require more than 2,000 km (1200 miles) of cabling, will also host a new government network which the emergency services will use to communicate.
+The new system, which will require more than 2,000km of cabling, will also host a new government network which the emergency services will use to communicate.

 Other major underground rail systems in the world have had mobile connectivity for several years but London has always been difficult owing to the 150-year-old system's narrow, winding tunnels.